andrewwongls/dsc-3-final-project-online-ds-sp-000/README.md

-# Happy Income - Predicting the Future of Basic Incmoe in Europe
+# Happy Income - Predicting the Future of Basic Income in Europe

 ## Introduction